Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others. So use your gifts well.

 ...committed to welcoming visitors with a gift and information about St. John’s as well as personal follow-up.

 ...is a weekly fellowship group for grades K through 4th that meets on Thursday evenings during the school year.
-The kid’s receive a light meal; enjoy playing games, singing, skits and devotions.
+The children receive a yummy meal; enjoy playing games, singing, skits and devotions.

 ... is a simple fundraiser that helps send youth to summer camps.
 AmazonSmile is a website operated by Amazon that lets you enjoy the same wide selection of products, low prices, and convenient shopping features as on Amazon.com.
 The difference is that when you shop on AmazonSmile (smile.amazon.com), the AmazonSmile Foundation will donate 0.5% of the purchase price to St. John’s.
 Talk to the youth staff about details.